nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 ----

-But let us say that we want to be _pedantic_, i.e. strictly following the ISO specifications.
+Let us say that we want to be _pedantic_, i.e. strictly following the ISO specifications.
 You can just add `-pedantic` to any compiler (but MSVC, more on that later).
 The answer are now:

 1. It _still_ depends